-Yara has a set up a new business unit solely dedicated to focus on the company's decarbonization and circular economy.
-In addition, Yara has set up carbon intensity targets for its fertilizer production.
-However, Yara has breached air/water emission permits 14 times through exceeded emission levels.
+Yara has a set up new business units solely dedicated to focus on the company's clean ammonia production and circular economy.
+In addition, Yara has set up carbon intensity targets for its fertilizer production as well as a Scope 1+2 target for 2030.
+However, in 2019 Yara has breached air/water emission permits 14 times through exceeded emission levels.

-While Yara has not yet formally implemented TCFD recommendations or systematically using climate scenarios, Yara is aware of physical and transition climate and environmental risks it is exposed to and is actively managing them.
+While Yara has not fully implemented TCFD recommendations or systematically use climate scenarios, Yara is aware of physical and transition climate and environmental risks it is exposed to and is actively managing them.
 Yara considers acute and chronic physical risks, especially regarding production units in coastal regions and areas prone to flooding and cyclones.
 In addition, transition risks, especially through CO2 pricing and the exposure to substantial natural gas consumption, are considered.

 Yara has a long-standing track-record of reporting key environmental indicators.
 Yara reports in accordance with the GRI and publishes an annual report that makes performance improvements easily visible to investors, e.g. reporting plants' carbon intensity over multiple years.
 Yara could further improve reporting on natural resource use biodiversity and lifecycle impacts.
+While Yara could implement wider targets and reporting schemes, it is commendable that Yara informed us that the company will report on green and non-green revenue and CAPEX shares in its Annual Report.